Andrew Ogg

-Andrew Pollard Ogg (born April 9, 1934, Bowling Green, Ohio) is an American mathematician, a professor emeritus of mathematics at the University of California, Berkeley.
+Andrew Pollard Ogg (born April 9, 1934, Bowling Green, Ohio) is an American mathematician and professor emeritus of mathematics at the University of California, Berkeley.
+He is known for his contributions to number theory and algebraic geometry, including several foundational results on elliptic curves and modular curves.
+His 1975 observation connecting supersingular primes to the monster group is widely regarded as the earliest hint of monstrous moonshine.

 Education

-Ogg was a student at Bowling Green State University in the mid 1950s.
-Ogg received his Ph.D. in 1961 from Harvard University under the supervision of John Tate.
+Ogg completed his undergraduate work at Bowling Green State University in the mid-1950s.
+He received his Ph.D. in 1961 from Harvard University under the supervision of John Tate.

 Career

-Ogg worked in algebra and number theory.
-His accomplishments include the Grothendieck–Ogg–Shafarevich formula, Ogg's formula for the conductor of an elliptic curve, the Néron–Ogg–Shafarevich criterion and the 1975 characterization of supersingular primes, the starting point for the theory of monstrous moonshine.
-He also posed the torsion conjecture in 1973 and is the author of the book Modular forms and Dirichlet series (W. A. Benjamin, 1969).
+Ogg worked in algebra, number theory, and the arithmetic of elliptic curves and modular curves.
+His contributions include the Grothendieck–Ogg–Shafarevich formula, which describes the behavior of étale cohomology under ramification; Ogg's formula for the conductor of an elliptic curve; and the Néron–Ogg–Shafarevich criterion, which gives a condition for an elliptic curve to have good reduction at a prime.
+He posed the torsion conjecture in 1973, which predicted a uniform bound on the torsion points of elliptic curves over number fields.
+The conjecture was proved for the rationals by Barry Mazur in 1977 and in full generality by Loïc Merel in 1996.
+He is also the author of the book Modular forms and Dirichlet series (W. A. Benjamin, 1969).